kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 ## Documentation

-The documentation available in the API Viewer has been reviewed, and significant additions have been made.
+The documentation available in the API Viewer tool has been reviewed and significant additions have been made.